onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 In the Blockchain Age the Public Watches You!
 You are legible to the public!

 I wasn't supposed to go psycho this early but the ONLY reason was fear - fear that I wouldn't get to finish my book.
 But I guess I decided to toss the coin and "take a fucking chance, will you?" - george carlin clip - grow some balls - even a few percent are troubling, but the upside of starting the whole thing 1 year earlier is that we get to solve the biggest problems in the world 1 year earlier.
-There's another reason - there's another reason - women!
-I want a mate sooner rather than later and so I'm willing to risk the success of my whole thing. "you shouldn't chase women bro" - I actually learned my lesson after 33 years.
-No...
-I'm done chasing - I'm standing out - let the chips fall where they may.
-Women are nature itself - they select.
-Money is mostly just a proxy for sex (not the only one) and we can redefine it.
-The 2 biggest drives are sex and intellectual achievement/creation/expression/discovery.
 Also martyrdom is the mother of all streisand effects so perhaps its a win-win
 > "You can take the monkey out of the status-seeking game, but you can't take the status-seeking out of the monkey." - [Status as a Service (StaaS), Eugene Wei](https://www.eugenewei.com/blog/2019/2/19/status-as-a-service)
 "civilization is a race between education and catastrophe" is a famous quote attributed to the English writer H.G.
 Wells I was hesitant to make such media before finishing my book and making it as uncensorable as information theoretically possible - I do not want to be suicided - but I just want to get something out there - the very much unfinished book is in a github repo - here’s the git hash of a checkpoint in its history if it needs to be finished by someone else - it would take 2-3 years for someone coming into it to write it properly as they’d need for things to imprint in their heads